geopm/geopm/service/docs/source/install.rst

     # Add the release repo:
     $ sudo add-apt-repository ppa:geopm/release
-    # OR add tre dev repo:
+    # OR add the dev repo:
     $ sudo add-apt-repository ppa:geopm/dev

 Then pull all the current updates, install GEOPM, start/enable the service, and